The Harmonic Principles™:

 Equitable Beauty

-The principle of Equitable Beauty denotes a designed environment where welcoming beauty resonates for all through shared wonder, equity, and ethical sustainability.
-This is design for well-being.
+The principle of Equitable Beauty denotes a designed environment where welcoming beauty resonates broadly through shared aesthetic experience, equity, and ethical sustainability.
+This is design for wellbeing.

 Confidential Client, Photography by Eric Laignel.